Eragos/dotfiles/README.md

 Download [Droid Sans Mono for Powerline Nerd Font Complete Mono Windows Compatible.otf](https://github.com/ryanoasis/nerd-fonts/raw/master/patched-fonts/DroidSansMono/complete/Droid%20Sans%20Mono%20for%20Powerline%20Nerd%20Font%20Complete%20Mono%20Windows%20Compatible.otf) and put it in your font folder.

 ### iTerm2 Setup non-ASCII Text Font
-I am currently using Source Code Pro as my default font, which does not include Powerline support.
+I'm currently using [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) as my default font, which does not include Powerline support.
 In addition to this, I do have nerd-fonts installed and configured to be used for non-ascii characters.

 Then, you have configure the fonts in iTerm2: